DUI Guide: Plea Bargain

 If you have decided to accept a plea bargain, you should be fully aware of the punishments you will face and your DUI proceedings are now over.
 If you decide to fight your charges and pursue a trial, your case is just getting started.

-For more information about what happens during a California DUI jury trial or any other stage of the process, contact the Law Offices of Randy Collins today.
+For more information about what happens during a Orange County DUI jury trial or any other stage of the process, contact the Law Offices of Randy Collins today.

 Thousands of Cases Successfully Handled